 What are SAT Percentile Scores for Schools?

-You gave the SAT exam or planned to share it, But your main priority would be getting the admission.
+You gave the SAT exam or planned to share it, But your main priority would be getting admission.
 But a good SAT score for college depends on various factors.
-Most important of them are competitiveness and prestige of the college.
+The most important of them is the competitiveness and prestige of the college.

 Thus, the SAT percentile varies from college to college.
 It's get decided through the SAT score of college students.
 For every school, there is an average SAT score, 25th, and 75th SAT Percentile.